High-accuracy log-concave sampling with stochastic queries: Acknowledgments

 \section{Acknowledgments}

 We thank Sam Power for bringing to our attention useful references.
-We acknowledge support from ARO through award W911NF-21-1-0328, Simons Foundation, and the NSF through awards DMS-2031883 and PHY-2019786, the DARPA AIQ program, and AFOSR FA9550-25-1-0375.
+We acknowledge support from AFOSR through award FA9550-25-1-0375, Simons Foundation and the NSF through awards DMS-2031883 and PHY-2019786, and DARPA AIQ award.
 CD is supported by a Simons Investigator Award, a Simons Collaboration on Algorithmic Fairness, ONR MURI grant N00014-25-1-2116, and ONR grant N00014-25-1-2296. }